taranye96/FakeQuakes_tutorial/README.md

 Hi!
 I assume you are here because you are super excited about learning how to generate synthetic earthquake data using FakeQuakes.
 FakeQuakes is the set of semistochastic forward modeling codes from https://github.com/dmelgarm/MudPy.

-There are several different jupyter notebook's in this repository.
+There are several different jupyter notebooks in this repository.
 <br>  - __FQ_walkthrough.ipynb__ is the main notebook you will want to look over.
 It explains some of the theory and goes through how to define parameters and run the FakeQuakes code using the Mentawai region as an example.
 <br>  - __ROSES_FakeQuakes_lab.ipynb__ is the lab notebook designed for the Remote Online Sessions for Emerging Seismologists (ROSES) 2021 workshop.
 It is meant to accompany the FQ_walkthrough.ipynb notebook and has a couple exercises to practice using FakeQuakes.
 <br>  - __unavco_fakequakes_tutorial.ipynb__ is a shorter tutorial/lab notebook designed for an UNAVCO audience, so it only focuses on generating low-frequency displacement waveforms.